vitali-raikov/pf-test-task/README.md

 Instructions below are written for macOS however it should be easily adaptable for any Linux distribution as well.

-We also assume that you have Docker installed on your machine so we are not going to describe process of installing Docker here.
+We assume that you have Homebrew and Docker installed on your machine so we are not going to describe process of installing Docker and Homebrew here.

-1. Make sure you have minikube installed
+1. Make sure you have minikube installed along with hyperkit (if you want to use Hyperkit as a driver)

-`brew install minikube`
+`brew install minikube hyperkit`

-2. Install helm3 and helmfile
+2. Install helm3 and helmfile as well as gnu-getopt to avoid some warnings

-`brew install helm helmfile`
+`brew install helm helmfile gnu-getopt`

 3. Install helm-secrets

 `helm plugin install https://github.com/futuresimple/helm-secrets`

+4. Install gpg-suite.
+This is not a required step, however if you are importing existing key it's much easier to have it installed.

+`brew cask install gpg-suite`

 ## Usage